Benoit519/colorization_flask_api/README.md

 # Image Colorization with Generative Adversarial Networks
 The model used to colorize image is a Wasserstein GAN with gradient penalty.
 The training has been done with google colaboratory.
-The script used to train is presented in the file:####
+The script used to train is here: https://colab.research.google.com/drive/1H0EZVBBklx7M6S6y2L1kl_nBoyLJscFL?usp=sharing

 ### Dataset
 The dataset we use can be found here : https://www.kaggle.com/shravankumar9892/colorization-dataset